mattf/savanna/doc/source/rdo_quickstart.rst

 Note, --os-quantum-install=n, i.e. use nova-networking, is required until Savanna supports quantum/neutron.
 The missing feature is auto assignment of floating IPs.
+See https://blueprints.launchpad.net/savanna/+spec/add-neutron-support.
 END UNDER DEVELOPMENT

 Second, stash and load the credentials needed to administer the